mcilloni/mcilloni.github.io/_posts/2023-09-29-install-arch-on-usb.md

 One important note: I deliberately decided to leave kernel images unencrypted (in UKI form) in the ESP, sticking with full encryption for just the root filesystem.
 My main concern is about protecting the data stored on the drive in case it's lost or broken, and I assume nobody will attempt evil maid attacks. [^7] Encrypting the kernel is pointless without a signed bootloader and kernel - something you are not guarranteed to have when booting from a USB drive.

+I also will not show how to set-up UEFI Secure Boot.
+While having Secure Boot enabled is a good thing in general, it makes setting the system up vastly more complex, for debatable benefits.
+This setup is in general not meant to be used for security critical systems, but to provide a convenient way to carry a working environment around between machines you completely control.

 ## 1. Partitioning

 From either the Arch Linux ISO or your existing system, run a disk partitioning tool.
 I'm personally partial to `gdisk`, but `parted` and `fdisk` are also fine [^8]. `parted` also has a graphical frontend, `gparted`, which is very easy to use, in case you are afraid to mess up the partitioning and prefer having clear feedback on what you're doing [^9].